Wajood (1998 film): Plot

-Malhar (Nana Patekar), who is born to a poor typist clerk, is a versatile character who wins trophies in dramas but is never appreciated by his father.
-While writing and directing dramas in his college he meets Apoorva (Madhuri Dixit), a very rich girl and falls madly in love with her.
+Malhar, who is born to a poor typist clerk, is a versatile character who wins trophies in dramas but is never appreciated by his father.
+While writing and directing dramas in college, he meets Apoorva, a rich girl, and falls madly in love with her.
 When she wins the Best Actress Award, she calls upon Malhar on stage and gives all the credit to him.
 Malhar misunderstands this gesture as Apoorva's love for him.

-Meanwhile, Apoorva and Nihal (Mukul Dev) fall in love with each other.
+Meanwhile, Apoorva and Nihal fall in love with each other.
 Nihal's father, who is a wealthy bureaucrat, decides to get them married.
-Malhar assumes that this marriage is against Apoorva's will and in his protest Nihal's father accidentally gets killed.
-Malhar is sent to jail.
+Malhar assumes that this marriage is against Apoorva's will, and in his protest, Nihal's father accidentally gets killed, and Malhar is sent to jail.
 As Nihal loses his identity and status due to his father's death, Apoorva's father breaks off her engagement with Nihal.
-In jail, Malhar spends his days thinking of Apoorva, marrying her, having a child and living happily with his father; all in one family.
+In jail, Malhar spends his days thinking of Apoorva, marrying her, having a child, and living happily with his father; all in one family.

-Malhar escapes from jail and then starts making quick money out of wrong ways.
+Malhar escapes from jail and then starts making quick money in the wrong ways.
 He starts seducing rich women and then looting them.
-He finds an accomplice in Sofia (Ramya Krishnan), who helps him in these crimes.
-She starts loving him madly but he continues to love Apoorva.
+He finds an accomplice in Sofia, who helps him in these crimes.
+She falls madly in love with him, but he continues to love Apoorva.
 Nihal, a police officer now, happens to meet Apoorva, a journalist now, to solve the mystery of the "stranger murderer" in the city.
-The Police Commissioner (Shivaji Satam) is under great pressure from the local political leader and also the public to nab the culprit.
-When Sofia learns that Malhar does not love her, but loves Apoorva, she is deeply disturbed and kills herself.
-Finally, when Malhar comes face to face with Apoorva, she tells him that she'd never loved him.
-Heart-broken, Malhar is then caught and dies dramatically in the end.
+The Police Commissioner is under great pressure from the local political leader and also the public to nab the culprit.
+He pressures Nihal to arrest Malhar within 24 hours; otherwise, he will suspend Malhar from the Police Force.
+On the other Hand, Malhar, who had allowed Nihal to live after his encounter with Apoorva, who clarified to Malhar, to his grave shock, that she had always loved Nihal from the Start.
+Malhar, realizing the consequences of his actions, tells Apoorva to come to the old theater, where they used to rehearse for One Last Play, for his old Father.
+On the other hand, when Sofia learns that Malhar does not love her but loves Apoorva, she is deeply disturbed and kills herself.
+Malhar watches her dead body in silence, then moves on to his final piece.